Close Menu

 The problem is that what works in the moment doesn’t always work in the long run.
 Avoiding a difficult conversation leaves the issue unresolved, reacting intensely usually creates new wounds.
 That’s why maladaptive coping feels effective at first, it solves the immediate discomfort while quietly deepening the underlying problem.

-What’s Maladaptive Behavior In A Relationship?
+What is Maladaptive Behavior In A Relationship?

-When asking what’s maladaptive behavior, the answer becomes clearer inside a relationship context.
+When asking what is maladaptive behavior, the answer becomes clearer inside a relationship context.
 Even when they don’t lead to better outcomes, it shows up in patterns that repeat.
 A partner withdraws instead of communicating, another becomes controlling to avoid feeling uncertain, and emotional reactions escalate quickly because the internal response feels overwhelming.

 Image source: Pexels